Rick Reynolds, LCSW

 He nodded his head in fear-filled consent.

-"When he was with his “affair partner” (AP), he rarely thought of you, but what's probably more painful is the fact that when he was at home, he frequently tried to escape life and responsibilities with the family by thinking of his AP."
+"When he was with his affair partner, he rarely thought of you, but what's probably more painful is the fact that when he was at home, he frequently tried to escape life and responsibilities with the family by thinking of his affair partner."

 "Why?" she cried.
 "Is that true?" she demanded to know, looking at Tim.